Swiss Federal Council Issues Amendments to the Minimum Tax Ordinance for OECD GIR Provisions

 General

-On April 30, 2025, the Swiss Federal Council issued a proposal to amend the Minimum Tax Ordinance to provide for the procedure for submitting the GloBE Information Return (‘GIR’) to the Federal Tax Administration (FTA), the international exchange of the GIR by the FTA, and its use by the cantons.
+On November 26, 2025, the Swiss Federal Council approved an amendment to the Minimum Tax Ordinance to provide for the procedure for submitting the GloBE Information Return (‘GIR’) to the Federal Tax Administration (FTA), the international exchange of the GIR by the FTA, and its use by the cantons.

 Other changes and clarifications include the tax liability for the IIR and the allocation of supplementary taxes when changing cantons during a fiscal year.
-Entry into force is scheduled for January 1, 2026.
-The consultation runs until August 20, 2025.
+Entry into force is January 1, 2026.

 The current Minimum Tax Ordinance does not provide for detailed provisions for the submission of the GIR.
 It provides that the filing deadline for the GloBE Top-Up Tax Return will be the standard 15 months following the end of the fiscal year (18 months in the first year).